romaonthego/REActivityViewController/README.md

 After that, build and run the `REActivityViewControllerExample` project in Xcode to see `REActivityViewController` in action.

+If you don't have CocoaPods installed, check section "Installation" below.

 ## Installation

 The recommended approach for installating REActivityViewController is via the [CocoaPods](http://cocoapods.org/) package manager, as it provides flexible dependency management and dead simple installation.